hiulit/Godot-3-2D-Day-Night-Cycle/README.md

 ## 🙌 Supporting this project

-If you find this project helpful, please consider supporting it through any size donations to help make it better ❤️.
+If you find this project helpful, please consider supporting it through any size donations to help make it better.

 [![Become a patron](https://img.shields.io/badge/Become_a_patron-ff424d?logo=Patreon&style=for-the-badge&logoColor=white)](https://www.patreon.com/hiulit)